 Tod's Della Valle: if I ever decided to sell it would be to LVMH, but no plan for now

-MILAN, May 19 (Reuters) - The head of Italian luxury group Tod's said that if ever decided to sell his company it would be to LVMH's LVMH.PA boss Bernard Arnault but he added that he had no plans like that for now.
+MILAN, May 19 (Reuters) - The head of Italian luxury group Tod's TOD.MI said that if he ever decided to sell his company it would be to LVMH's LVMH.PA boss Bernard Arnault but he added that he had no current plans to do so.

 Speaking at the Financial Times Luxury Summit, Tod's founder and chairman Diego Della Valle said LVMH's recent decision to raise its stake in Tod's to 10% was a message "that we like to stay together".
 He reiterated that if the right opportunity arose, the two groups might "do something together".